Do Reading Slumps Mean You're Burnt Out? (Not Just Bored)

 - Can't focus on TV shows or movies either

-- Scrolling social media mindlessly instead of engaging
+- Scroll social media mindlessly instead of engaging

 - Sleep but don't feel rested